UD: May 2016

 (Marcus Tullius Cicero to Caius Caesar – from his speech on behalf of King Deiotarus)

 By the 1st c.
 BC the Celtic tribes of Asia-Minor had become a powerful geo-political force in the region.
-Since the brutal campaign of Manlius Vulso in which tens of thousands of them had been killed or enslaved (see ‘The Galatian Genocide’), the Celtic tribes had been bitter enemies of Rome, resisting the expansion of the empire and her allies in Asia-Minor.
+Since the brutal campaign of Manlius Vulso in 189 BC, in which tens of thousands of them had been killed or enslaved, the Galatians had been bitter enemies of Rome, resisting the expansion of the empire and her allies in Asia-Minor.
 However, this was all to change dramatically one night in 86 BC, with a brutal act of treachery and murder which was to have far reaching consequences, not just for the Galatians, but for the Roman Empire itself.

-At the beginning of the Mithridatic Wars the Celts of Asia-Minor, like the Bastarnae and Scordisci in Thrace, had supported the Pontic King Mithridates VI against Rome (see also ‘Akrosas’ article).
+At the beginning of the Mithridatic Wars the Celts of Asia-Minor, like the Bastarnae and Scordisci in Thrace, had supported the Pontic King Mithridates VI against Rome.
 However, after defeat at the Battle of Chaeornea in 86 BC, in which the Galatians had fought for the Pontic king (App.
 Mith.
 41), Mithridates began to suspect treachery even in his closest allies.
 This paranoia culminated in a bloody pogrom against those whom he suspected would turn against him.
 The Galatian leaders were invited to a lavish banquet by Archelaus, one of Mithridates commanders, where they, along with their wives and children, were massacred:

 “First, he put to death the tetrarchs of Galatia with their wives and children, not only those who were united with him as friends, but those who were not his subjects – all except three who escaped” .